Tinku10/sf2/README.md

 ### Row Groups

 A row group is a fixed-size chunk of rows.
-Each line in a row group represents one column, with all values for that column in the current chunk listed comma-separated.
+Each line in a row group represents one column.

 ```
 Jack,Emily,